3.3.8 Prudent Economic Management: Macroeconomic Policies

 Sustained prosperity requires prudent economic management, maintaining stability, as described in the following sub-sections:

-● If an economy starts to shrink, a government can intervene by applying a stimulus to economic growth (3.3.8.2), by temporarily increasing its spending or by cutting taxes.
+● It is important not to allow an economic downturn to become a harmful recession (defined as two consecutive quarters of negative growth).
+A government can intervene by applying a stimulus (3.3.8.2), by temporarily increasing its spending or by cutting taxes.
 This gives consumers more money to spend.

 ● Inflation is a reduction in the purchasing power of money (3.3.8.3).
 It is defined by rising prices, which amounts to a fall in the purchasing power of money.
 Central banks use monetary policy to keep inflation under control in most countries, usually by adjusting interest rates to dampen economic demand.